Richard Nyren: 1775 to 1777

 In 1776, Hampshire finally turned the tables on Kent, winning three and losing one of their four fixtures.
-Nyren took part in all 7 known first-class matches that Hampshire played this season.
+Nyren took part in all 7 known important matches that Hampshire played this season.
 In the first game, he scored 70 and 19 against Kent at Sevenoaks Vine, Hampshire winning by 75 runs in a low-scoring match, so his runs made all the difference; he also bowled well, taking at least 3 wickets.
-Later in the season, in another match at Sevenoaks against All-England, Nyren and George Leer shared an unbeaten 5th wicket partnership of at least 50 to steer Hampshire to a six wicket victory.
+Later in the season, in another match at Sevenoaks against England, Nyren and George Leer shared an unbeaten 5th wicket partnership of at least 50 to steer Hampshire to a six wicket victory.
 When Hampshire beat Surrey by 198 runs at Broadhalfpenny Down on 26 August, it was largely due to Nyren's bowling as he took 5 wickets (all bowled) in the first innings.

-1777 was another great year for Hambledon with Hampshire playing All-England six times and winning four of them.
-At Sevenoaks Vine on 18, 19 and 20 June, Hampshire defeated All-England by an innings and 168 runs.
+1777 was another great year for Hambledon with Hampshire playing England six times and winning four of them.
+At Sevenoaks Vine on 18, 19 and 20 June, Hampshire defeated England by an innings and 168 runs.
 James Aylward made the then record score in an individual innings with 167 as Hampshire amassed 403, a massive total in 18th century conditions.
 Among several sizeable partnerships he had was one with Nyren, who scored 37, for the 7th wicket.
-In August, Nyren had a good game with the ball, taking 4 wickets in the first innings, as Hampshire beat All-England by 1 wicket at Guildford Bason.
+In August, Nyren had a good game with the ball, taking 4 wickets in the first innings, as Hampshire beat England by 1 wicket at Guildford Bason.